Your experience in detail.

 Killarney, Ring of Kerry, Kenmare: enjoyment for all the senses.

-The morning promises fresh Irish mountain air.
-It is time to enjoy Porsche performance on a mountain pass.
-After a delicious lunch, your journey will continue along the "Skellig Ring", part of the panoramic "Ring of Kerry" coastal road.
-A stop at the Kerry Cliffs offers a fantastic view of the UNESCO World Heritage Site of "Skellig Michael", one of 2 remote islands once settled by monks in search of inner contemplation and seclusion from the outside world.
+The morning begins with fresh mountain air and pure driving pleasure – time to experience a mountain pass in a Porsche to the full.
+After a delicious lunch, the route continues along the “Skellig Ring”, a particularly scenic part of the legendary “Ring of Kerry” coastal road.
+A stopover at the imposing Kerry Cliffs opens up spectacular views of the UNESCO World Heritage Site “Skellig Michael” – one of the two remote islands that were once settled by monks in search of inner contemplation and outer seclusion.

 Day 6